maykar/compact-custom-header/compact-custom-header/readme.md

   type: js
 ```

-This goes into one of your views under "cards:" in the same file.
+This goes into one of your views under "cards:" in the same file, this works best when added to each view.

 ```
   - type: custom:compact-custom-header